peverwhee/CAM-docs/doc/source/users_guide/atmospheric-configurations.rst

 CAM single column (FSCAM compset)
 ===============================================================================

-SCAM cases are set up for a small set of different locations/dates, called an Intensive Observing Period (IOP) (see XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX for more information).
+SCAM cases are set up for a small set of different locations/dates, called an Intensive Observing Period (IOP).
 Each of these IOP's have separate preconfigured settings which are referenced by create_new_case using the --user-mods-dir flag.

 The list of the available configurations and the associated usermods_dirs directory are: